Planting seeds for innovation: initiatives that emerged from the 2012 Forum

 What is it?

-AWID’s Innovation Seed Grants have been a tradition dating back to the 2002 Guadalajara Forum.
-The grants consist of small startup funds of USD 5,000 each, awarded after an application process, to selected organisations who have attended the most recent AWID Forum and present an original initiative inspired by the Forum theme.
+AWID’s Innovation Seed Initiatives have been a tradition dating back to the 2002 Guadalajara Forum.
+The Seed Initiatives consist of small startup funds of USD 5,000 each, awarded after an application process, to selected organisations who have attended the most recent AWID Forum and present an original initiative inspired by the Forum theme.

 What is it used for?

-AWID’s post Forum Seed Grants emerge as one way to kick start a process, try out an idea, build connections and gather additional support to carry out a more long term transformative processes.
+AWID’s post Forum Seed Initiatives emerge as one way to kick start a process, try out an idea, build connections and gather additional support to carry out a more long term transformative processes.